For Pride Month, Alabama Mayor Suggests ‘Killing Out’ The LGBTQ Community, Plus Maybe Socialists

-An Alabama major is under fire after incendiary comments that he posted on Facebook directed towards the LGBTQ community, among others, CBS News reports.
+An Alabama mayor is under fire after incendiary comments that he posted on Facebook directed towards the LGBTQ community, among others, CBS News reports.
 Mark Chambers, the mayor of Carbon Hill, Alabama, made the comments just as Pride Month kicked off.
 He has since made a statement to the local newspaper, the Daily Mountain Eagle, insisting that he has no intention of resigning despite the growing national backlash stemming from his comments.

 Local politicians formally requested the mayor’s resignation in a city council meeting on Tuesday.